shaftspanner/ha_stuff/bubblecard/bubblecard_styling_snippets.md

 ```
 </details>

-## 2 Rotating Sub-Button with Color change
+## 2 Rotating Sub-Buttons with Color change

 When the input boolean is toggled (either remotely or by pressing the sub-button), the sub-button-1 icon changes to a loading symbol, changes color and rotates.
 The same happens with sub-button-2